 There is a secret ingredient for making absurdly strong cannabis oil.
 This one is easy; I think you can guess it.

 The answer is—drum roll—more weed!
-To make a stash stronger than cannabis oil for sale at the dispensary, all you need to do is to add more weed.
+To make a stash stronger than cannabis oil for sale at the dispensary, all you need to do is to add more weed, particularly weed that has the highest THC.
 Want cannabis oil benefits that will last even longer?

 That will require more flower, which can add up if your sole supplier is the dispensary and you happen to make a lot of cannabis oil.
 You can cut down on your costs by growing your own weed, and as a bonus, you can make it as strong as you want – just watch the dosage!